Joseph de Villèle: Youth

-He was born in Toulouse, France and brought up to go into the navy.
-He joined the "Bayonnaise" at Brest in July 1788.
+Joseph de Villèle was born on 14 April 1773 in Toulouse.
+He was brought up to go into the navy, and he joined the "Bayonnaise" at Brest in July 1788.
 He served in the West and East Indies.
-Arrested in the Isle of Bourbon (now Réunion) under the Terror, he was freed by the Thermidorian Reaction (July 1794).
-He acquired some property in the island, and in 1799 he married the daughter of M. Desbassyns de Richemont, whose estates he had managed.
-His apprenticeship to politics was served in the Colonial Assembly of Bourbon, where he fought successfully to preserve the colony from the consequences of perpetual interference from the authorities in Paris, and on the other hand to prevent local malcontents from appealing to the English for protection.
+Arrested in the Isle of Bourbon (now Réunion) under the Reign of Terror, he was freed by the Thermidorian Reaction (July 1794).
+In 1796 he helped oust Baco and Burnel, who had come to the island to enforce the 1794 abolition of slavery.
+He acquired a plantation and sixty slaves, and in 1799 he married the daughter of M. Desbassyns de Richemont, whose estates he had managed.

+Villèle served in the Colonial Assembly from 1799-1803.

 The arrival of General Decaen, appointed by Napoleon Bonaparte in 1802, restored security to the island, and five years later Villèle, who had now accumulated a large fortune, returned to France.
 He was mayor of his commune, and a member of the council of the Haute-Garonne under the Empire.

 The Bourbon Restoration (1815–1830)

 At the Bourbon Restoration of 1814 he at once declared for the royalist principles.
 He was mayor of Toulouse in 1814–15 and deputy for the Haute-Garonne in the ultra-royalist Chambre introuvable of 1815.

 Villèle, who before the promulgation of the charter had written some Observations sur le projet de constitution, opposing it as too democratic in character, naturally took his place on the extreme right with the ultra-royalists.
 In the new Chamber of 1816 Villèle's party was in a minority, but his personal authority nevertheless increased.
 He was looked on by the ministerialists as the least unreasonable of his party, and by the "ultras" as the safest of their leaders.

-Under the electoral law of 1817 the Abbé Grégoire, who was popularly supposed to have voted for the death of Louis XVI of France in the convention, was admitted to the Chamber of Deputies.
+Under the electoral law of 1817 the Abbé Grégoire, who was popularly supposed to have voted for the death of Louis XVI in the convention, was admitted to the Chamber of Deputies.
 The Conservative party gained strength from the alarm raised by this incident and still more from the shock caused by the assassination of the duc de Berry.
 The duc de Richelieu was compelled to admit to the cabinet two of the chiefs of the "ultras", Villèle and Corbière.
 Villèle resigned within a year, but on the fall of Richelieu at the end of 1821 he became the real chief of the new cabinet, in which he was minister of finance.

 Although not himself a courtier, he was backed at court by Sosthene de la Rochefoucauld and Madame du Cayla, and in 1822 Louis XVIII gave him the title of count and made him formally prime minister.
 He immediately proceeded to muzzle opposition by stringent press laws, and the discovery of minor liberal conspiracies afforded an excuse for further repression.
 Forced against his will into interference in Spain by Mathieu de Montmorency and Chateaubriand, he contrived to reap some credit for the monarchy from the successful campaign of 1823.